wrode/Blog/_posts/2016-08-19-Smart contracts.md

 A smart contract essentially consists of two elements of trust:

 1. The content of the contract, and how this is interpreted.
-2. The immutibility of the blockchain.
+2. The immutability of the blockchain.

 Just like with normal contracts, it´s important to understand the actual content of a smart contract when interacting with it.
 But unlike a normal contract, which is written in legalese and interpreted by the legal system, the content of the smart contract is written in computer code and interpreted by computers.
 So what does smart contract code actually look like?
 Below is an example, the code is an extract of a smart contract: